zuozhenggh/learning-library/data-management-library/mysql/migration-using-sqldeveloper/intro/intro.md

 ![Oracle SQL Developer UI](images/sqldevUI.jpg " ")

 Oracle SQL Developer is a free, integrated development environment (IDE) that simplifies the development and management of Oracle Database in both traditional and Cloud deployments.
-If you have basic understanding of SQL and know-how of Oracle Cloud and Autonomous Database, it will be useful to perform all of the steps in this document.
+SQL Developer also provides migration capability from third-party databases.
+If you have basic understanding of SQL and know-how of Oracle Cloud and Autonomous Database, it will be quite easy to perform this workshop.
 However, if you’re coming from MySQL background alone, using this workshop steps, you will still be able to complete the migration.

-#### References in this Workshop
+### References in this Workshop

 The main Oracle document for this migration can be found at the following link, which has been referenced in this post in some places.
 Wherever I have mentioned “From Doc”, the text is copied from following document and referenced as-is.
 [SQL Developer: Migrating Third-Party Databases](https://docs.oracle.com/en/database/oracle/sql-developer/21.2/rptug/migrating-third-party-databases.html)

-### Objectives
+## Objectives

 In this workshop, you will learn how to:
 * Download Latest Version & Install